Hello 🙂

 Don’t forget to try the local cheeses, especially kathoura, which is creamy and rich.
 Other traditional favorites include Soufiko – a vegetable stew that’s comfort food at its best and pitarakia, small savory pies that are perfect for snacking.

-To wash it all down, be sure to sample the island’s own beers like Ikariotissa and Peacetime Saison and Wings.
+Angel’s tip:Be sure to sample the island’s own beers like Ikariotissa and Peacetime Saison.
 Together, these flavors make dining in Ikaria a truly authentic and unforgettable experience.

 I’m excited to recommend some of the restaurants I tried and loved during my time in Ikaria – spots you should definitely visit!
 Of course, this doesn’t mean there aren’t many other great places on the island; Ikaria is full of hidden gems waiting to be discovered.